From smartphone flicks to Hollywood hits, every video has its price – but how much will your company’s cost?

 Corporate video production is recording new heights of popularity these days, with more and more marketers getting behind the camera to get their message across.
 But why is this the case?

-Well, it’s a matter of supply and demand; marketers love producing videos because consumers love watching them.
+Marketers love producing videos because consumers love watching them.
 According to Google, six out of ten people would rather watch online videos than television.

 Video production prices breakdown

 If you need a video production costs estimator, you’ve come to the right place.
 We’ve done our research, and found the average price you can expect to pay for the different areas and phases of corporate video production.
 These pricing guidelines range from the average cost of a small business project, to the price tag you can expect for an enterprise-sized production.
+The prices for each video depend on the type of gear you'd need, the video length, and the locations you'd pay for.

 As you know, the cost of your video depends on the type you need.
 We’ve calculated the average cost of a television advert, product explainer, and business overview video, which are the most common types of corporate video.